 - Take an internship to refine your technical proficiency, develop professional confidence, and bridge the gap between college and the professional world.

 Build your resume and challenge your perspective with a study abroad experience during your time at Syracuse.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad offers more than 100 programs in 60 countries.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 60 countries.
 Fashion design students most often study abroad in London.

 Life After Syracuse UniversityLink